-We estimate that the net proceeds from this offering will be approximately \$38.6 million, assuming an initial public offering price of \$15.00 per share, after deducting estimated underwriting discounts and commissions and offering expenses payable by us.
-We expect to use these net proceeds to fund: development activities for AMITIZA, SPI-8811 and SPI-017; expansion of our sales and marketing function; additional clinical trials and sales and marketing efforts by our European and Asian operating subsidiaries; development of other prostone compounds; and working capital, capital expenditures and other general corporate purposes, which may include the acquisition or in-license of complementary technologies, products or businesses.
+We estimate that the net proceeds from this offering will be approximately million, or approximately \$ million if the underwriters exercise their overallotment option in full, assuming an initial public offering price of \$ after deducting estimated underwriting discounts and commissions and offering expenses payable by us.
+We expect to use these net proceeds to fund: development activities for AMITIZA, SPI-8811 and SPI-017; expansion of our sales and marketing infrastructure; additional clinical trials and sales and marketing efforts by our European and Asian operating subsidiaries; development of other prostone compounds; and working capital, capital expenditures and other general corporate purposes, which may include the acquisition or in-license of complementary technologies, products or businesses.
 See "Use of Proceeds."
 We will not receive any of the proceeds from the sale of shares of our class A common stock by the selling stockholders.